 The Mercedes-Benz M-Class, now in its third generation, is a mid-size SUV that counts the BMW X5, Lexus RS350 and Cadillac SRX as some of its key competitors.
-Heavy and quiet as a bank vault, it serves up high levels of luxury and offers buyers V6, V8 and turbodiesel engine options.
+Heavy and quiet as a bank vault, it offers a high level of luxury and offers buyers V6, V8 and turbodiesel engine options.
+The range-topping ML63 AMG model is powered by a 518-horsepower V8.